bitcoin/bitcoin/doc/build-windows.md

 * On Windows, using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and Mingw-w64.
 * On Windows, using [Microsoft Visual Studio](https://www.visualstudio.com).
 See [README.md](/build_msvc/README.md).

-Other options which may work, but which have not been extensively tested are (please contribute instructions):
+Other options which may work, but which have not been extensively tested are (we open for anyone who want to contribute for the instructions):

 * On Windows, using a POSIX compatibility layer application such as [cygwin](https://www.cygwin.com/) or [msys2](https://www.msys2.org/).